wso2/carbon-datasources/README.md

 ### Introduction

 Carbon-datasources project is the data source implementation for Carbon 5.
-For any bundle deployed in Carbon 5, if it require to access a database, datasources are the preferred means of getting a connection.
+For any bundle deployed in Carbon 5, if it require database access, datasources are the preferred means of getting a connection.
 DataSource objects can provide connection pooling which is a must for performance improvement.
 For carbon-datasources, [HikariCP](https://github.com/brettwooldridge/HikariCP) is used as it's database connection pooling implementation.

-Carbon-datasources is responsible to read the data source configuration files, bind the data sources into JNDI context and make these data sources available as an OSGi service.
+Carbon-datasources is responsible to read the data source configuration files, bind the data sources into JNDI context and make these data sources available through an OSGi service.

 ## Features

-* Reading the given configuration yaml files and create data source object which internally maintain a connection pool
+* Reading the given configuration yaml file(s) and create data source object which internally maintain a pool of connections
 * Exposing OSGi Services to fetch and manage data source objects.
-* If specified in the configuration, binding data source objects to the carbon-jndi context.
+* If specified in the configuration, binding data source objects to the JNDI context.

 ## Important

 * This project has a dependency with [carbon-jndi](https://github.com/wso2/carbon-jndi).
 Thus in order for this to work carbon-jndi needs to be in place.
-* Place the required jdbc driver jar in the CARBON_HOME/osgi/dropins folder.
+* Place the required jdbc driver in the CARBON_HOME/osgi/dropins folder.

 ## Getting Started

-A client bundle which needs to use data sources should put their database configuration yaml files under CARBON_HOME/Conf/datasources directory.
+A client bundle which needs to use data sources should put their database configuration yaml file(s) under CARBON_HOME/Conf/datasources directory.
 The naming convention of the configuration file is *-datasources.yml.
 Refer the sample configuration file as follows;

 ````yml